Neotys-Labs/Worksoft-Certify/README.md

 ```
 7. Relaunch the Worksoft Certify.

+## Modify the Worksoft Application to allow the conversion with the NeoLoad interface.

+1. In the Navigation pane, click **Applications**.

+2. In the Applications pane, on the version of the application that contains the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.

+3. In Edit Application Version window, select the **NeoLoad** interface in the Interfaces section and click OK.

+4. Right click again on the version and select **New Window**.

+5. In the New Window dialog, enter a Name, a Physical Name and select the NeoLoad Interface.
+Click OK

 ## Modify a Worksoft Certify Process to convert it to a NeoLoad User Path.

+1. In the Navigation pane, click **Processes**.

+2. In the Applications pane, select the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.

+3. At the beginning of the Process, add a new Step associated to the NeoLoad window with the **StartRecording** Action.

+4. If identification is required by the NeoLoad API, use the apiKey parameter.

+5. Enter the User Path name, you can use the **Process Name** built-in System Variable.

+6. Enter the record Mode:
+    * SAP GUI & WEB to record both SAP GUI and web (the System proxy will be updated)
+    * SAP GUI to record only SAP GUI.
+    * WEB to record only web (the System proxy will be updated)

+7. At the end of the Process, add a new Step associated to the NeoLoad window with the **StopRecording** Action.

+## Add NeoLoad Transactions.

+In the Edit Process dialog, add a new Step associated to the NeoLoad window with the **StartTransaction** Action each time you want to start a NeoLoad Transaction.

+## Advanced Configuration

+## ChangeLog

+* Version 0.1.0 (February 12, 2019): Initial release.